Dev43/harpocrates/README.md

   - [x] "fetch-latest" gets the latest state of the contract (simply the data)
   - [x] "compute-latest" runs through the local txns to compute the current state
   - [x] "vote" votes. or waits until there is another vote to add (also publishes a ZKsnark)
+  - [x] allow for arseeding to deploy necessary data

   TODO